 Nahjae is a dedicated educator who, at the age of 19, has already racked up six years teaching children for free.
-In the height of the COVID-19 pandemic, Nahjae led a team to train over 100 children aged 9-11 in public speaking, digital literacy and critical thinking.

 I can’t breathe.